josephbeuysmum/Dertisch/README.md

 		}
 	}

-`key_ring` and `worn_closet` are private properties which allow dependencies to be injected by `FZRoutingService`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to `SomeProxy`.
+`key_ring` and `worn_closet` are private properties which allow dependencies to be injected by `FZRoutingService`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to - in this case - `SomeProxy`.

 `Filzanzug` Interactors and Presenters have identical `key_ring` and `worn_closet` properties for the same purpose.